 Check out the strains below that will make your first ScrOG grow a pleasure due to their features.

-Auto Glueberry OG is a fantastic Sativa-dominant autoflowering cannabis strain for ScrOG due to its short flowering period and steady growth!
-With THC levels of up to 26%, you’re sure to love growing this energizing hybrid!
+Blueberry Hill is a fantastic Indica-dominant cannabis strain for ScrOG due to its short flowering period and steady growth!
+With THC levels of up to 26%, you’re sure to love growing this happy hybrid!

-Jack Herer is a classic Sativa that needs no introduction.
-A cross between Haze and Red Skunk, this hybrid grows exceptionally well indoors, bringing in yields of up to 800 g/m2 (28oz/ft2).
+Bruce Banner #3 is a classic strain that needs no introduction.
+A cross between Ghost OG and Strawberry Diesel, this 28% THC hybrid grows exceptionally well indoors, bringing in yields of up to 800 g/m2 (28oz/ft2).

 Maramalate Early is the perfect strain for ScrOG growth due to its robust genetics that give it excellent tolerance to the high-stress techniques involved with ScrOG.
 Growers love this fruity strain for its great taste, excellent growth pattern and a 45-day flowering period!